 Disability pension: For an assessed degree of disability greater than 66%, the pension is 54% of the basic monthly wage plus 2% of earnings for each 50-week period of contributions exceeding 800 weeks.
-For an assessed degree of disability of between 50% and 66%, the pension is 45% of the basic monthly wage plus 1.5% of earnings for each 50-week period of contributions exceeding 500 weeks.
+For an assessed degree of disability of 50% to 66%, the pension is 45% of the basic monthly wage plus 1.5% of earnings for each 50-week period of contributions exceeding 500 weeks.
 (Disability insurance tops up the accumulated capital in the individual account if the balance is less than the required minimum to finance the permanent disability pension.)

-The basic monthly wage is based on the insured's average earnings in the last 10 years before receiving the pension.
+The basic monthly wage is the insured's average earnings in the last 10 years before receiving the pension.

-The minimum earnings for benefit calculation purposes are equal to the legal monthly minimum wage.
+The minimum earnings used to calculate benefits are the legal monthly minimum wage.

-The maximum earnings for benefit calculation purposes are 25 times the legal monthly minimum wage.
+The maximum earnings used to calculate benefits are 25 times the legal monthly minimum wage.

-The minimum pension is equal to the legal monthly minimum wage.
+The minimum pension is the legal monthly minimum wage.